This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 applications for workers' compensation benefits filed by employees of

-self-insuring employers shall be referred to the industrial commission for a
+self-insuring employers will be referred to the industrial commission for a

 hearing.
 (C) Proof.
 (1) In every instance the